 Here’s an example – you may want to run your washing machine during the day; but this is when electricity is most expensive.
 An automated home could “instruct” a washing machine to only turn on if the weather is favourable for solar electricity generation.
 Or if your battery system has sufficient charge to support the cycle without needing to draw electricity from the grid.

 Advanced solutions can help you monitor the performance of your home solar power system and your connected devices from your web browser or mobile device.

 Getting home automation right is a matter of choosing the right devices, coupled with the right software from the right supplier and installed by the right people.

-Energy Matters’ parent company, Flex (also known as Flextronics), is helping define the future connected home today – and that’s why it has companies such as ours and Wink is under its wing.
+Energy Matters’ parent company, Flex (also known as Flextronics), is helping define the future connected home today.
+That’s why it has companies such as ours and Wink is under its wing.

 Flex has established itself as a global leader in the smart homes space; with more than 100 sites in 30 countries, and 200,000 innovators; all helping customers big and small solve the challenges of the connected age.

 In Australia, Flex Living connected homes start out with a solar and battery system.
-When the Wink smart hub becomes available for distribution in Australia, it can then be retrofitted to homes with existing solar panel and battery systems.
+When the Wink smart hub becomes available for distribution in Australia, it can then retrofit to homes with existing solar panel and battery systems.

-In summary, effective home automation is all about making all the pieces of the puzzle fit together and work with each other – and the expertise of companies such as Energy Matters, Flex and Wink will help lead the way in Australia’s smart home revolution.
+In summary, effective home automation is all about making all the pieces of the puzzle fit together and work together.
+With the expertise of companies such as Energy Matters, Flex and Wink will help lead the way in Australia’s smart home revolution.

-To learn more about creating smart homes using the best in automation technologies, or to learn more about Wink availability and distribution in Australia; contact the Energy Matters team on 133-SUN or submit an enquiry via our contact form.
+Learn more about creating smart homes using the best in automation technologies.
+Learn more about Wink availability and distribution in Australia.
+Contact the Energy Matters team and submit an enquiry via our contact form.